 Limitations

-When This Scan Is Preferred
+When This Scan is Preferred

-Preoperative evaluation for congenital or degenerative instability.
+Preoperative evaluation of congenital and/or degenerative instability.

 Patient Preparation Tips